vaemoi-org/bookof/communicating-changes.md

 ###### Managing Things \(building, concatting, testing , converting images, etc\)

-We simply define a task in the section of the `package.json`:
+We simply define a task in the section of the `package.json` :

 ![](/assets/Screen Shot 2017-04-28 at 2.51.40 AM.png)

 Then we can run the task like so:

 ![](/assets/Screen Shot 2017-04-28 at 2.52.01 AM.png)

-As far as running scripts is concerned

 ### Static Sites and Assets